petergrace1618/buying-history/README.md

 - Add view to show purchase activity and quantity over time or per unit of time.
 - Add view to show albums by a particular band

-When all is said and done, it's just a vanity piece of software, but is inseparable from
+When all is said and done, it's just a vanity piece of software, but...

 [1]: <https://www.amazon.com/XSLT-Working-Khun-Yee-Fung/dp/0201711036/> "XSLT: Working with XML and HTML by Khun Yee Fung"
 [2]: <legacy_files/Buyinghistory.txt> "Buyinghistory.txt"